Sucerquia/vmol/README.md

 # Ideas to implement
 - Use the same technique that angles to create surfaces.
 One possible use is to represent electronic density surfaces.
+- Add automatic guessing of bonds with ASE.